-For those really wanting to stock up, 5-liter bottles are also available direct to consumers as an a la carte purchase.
+For those really wanting to stock up, five-liter bottles are also available direct to consumers as an a la carte purchase.

 Located in the Sonoma Valley wine country, The Olive Press is committed to sustainable olive growing and old-world milling practices.
-Perhaps one of the most award-winning olive oil companies, The Olive Press has received more than 600 awards since 2001, including over 20 in 2019 alone.
+Perhaps one of the most award-winning olive oil companies, The Olive Press has received more than 1,000 awards since 2001.

-For those who live locally or are visiting wine country, The Olive Press hosts tasting events by reservation at its on-site tasting room.
+For those who live locally or are visiting wine country, The Olive Press hosts tasting events by reservation at its tasting rooms in Sonoma and Napa.
 For those wanting to experience its award-winning, olive oil at home, you can become an annual Club Member and receive quarterly shipments per year of the freshest oil hand-selected by the company's miller.

 In addition to its multi-award winning Arbequina Extra Virgin Olive Oil, try The Olive Press' unique flavored oils such as Jalapeno Oil, Blood Orange Oil, and Lime Olive Oil, along with the selection of infused herb oils.